acse-2020/acse2020-acse9-finalreport-acse-yl2020/README.md

 scaler_std = joblib.load('I_love_saving/scaler_std_full.pkl')
 ```

-Our code is built by using GPU acclerating from Google Colab. ' Set change run time type ' to  GPU Acceleration and high-RAM usage under the toolbox ' Runtime ' which could speed up the computations.
+Our code is built by using GPU acceleration from Google Colab. ' Set change run time type ' to  GPU Acceleration and high-RAM usage under the toolbox ' Runtime ' which could speed up the computations.
+Otherwise, the code on acceleration will not work and may raise run-time error.

 Due to the limitations of upload large files, the gifs of reconstruction to physical space in ParaView could be created by 'Create_Gif.ipynb' in src.